 Designing for Challenging Environments

 Our team puts a lot of time and effort into testing every RIGID ROBOTICS’ product before it arrives at a mine site.
-This is because products used in mining are subjected to conditions that are much are harsher than those typically found in other industries.
+This is because products used in mining are subjected to conditions that are much harsher than those typically found in other industries.
 Aside from high levels of dust and limited protection from the elements, the equipment used for mining often produces powerful vibrations and high temperatures.

 Most commercial products will fall apart within minutes on a Caterpillar D10 Dozer, which is a vehicle notorious for the harsh vibrations it produces.
 While some manufacturers may test products in isolated vibration conditions, very few also test the connectors, attached cables, and other accessories such as antennas.
 Unfortunately, these cables and connectors are often the first point of failure in mining environments.